dolphindb/DolphinDBPlugin/hbase/README.md

 hbase::getRow(conn, "test", "row1")
 ```

-### 2.5 hbase::load
+### 1.5 hbase::load

 **Syntax**

-hbase::load(hbaseConnection, tableName, [schema])
+hbase::load(hbaseConnection, tableName, [schema], [scanOptions])

+**Details**

+Import query results from HBase into a DolphinDB in-memory table.
+The data types supported in schema are described in Section 2.

 **Arguments**

 - hbaseConnection: The handle returned by `hbase::connect`.
 - tableName: *STRING*.
 The name of the table to be loaded.
 - schema: *optional*.
-If specified, it is a table containing names of the columns to be imported and their data types.
-The column names speicified in schema must be consistent with the HBase column names.
-If not specified, the table will be created based on the first row with each column of STRING type.
-Note that each row must have the same size.

-**Details**

-Import the HBase results into a DolphinDB in-memory table.
-The data types supported for schema are described in chapter 3.
+A table containing the names of the columns to import and their data types.
+Since HBase stores data as bytes, the returned columns are STRING by default.
+Use this parameter to specify column types.
+- scanOptions: *optional dictionary*.
+The plugin passes these options to HBase Thrift `TScan`.
+The following keys are currently supported:
+  - `startRow` (STRING scalar)
+  - `stopRow` (STRING scalar)
+  - `columns` (STRING scalar/vector)
+  - `caching` (positive INT scalar).
+See [MapReduce Scan Caching](https://hbase.apache.org/docs/mapreduce#mapreduce-scan-caching) for the meaning of this option.
+  - `filterString` (STRING scalar).
+See [Filter Language](https://hbase.apache.org/docs/thrift-filter-language) for the meaning of this option.

 **Examples**